 We have a Biblical mandate to meet together as God's saints.
-How sad when communist governors allow others to burn down buildings and riot but severely restrict or ban Christians from meeting together.
+How sad when communist governors allow others to burn down buildings and riot but severely restrict or band Christians from meeting together.
 We have a Biblical right to meet together as Christians.
 However, when the law is right, the Christian must obey it if he is to maintain a good conscience in this way (Rom.
 13:5; 1 Tim.
 1:5, 19; 3:9; 4:2; Acts 24:16).
 And yes, we might not always wholeheartedly agree with all the laws established by those in authority.
 What this means is that every Christian must carefully distinguish between civil laws that require us to disobey God's Word and those that seem to be unacceptable to our own personal ideas and preferences.
-God expects us to submit to legislative laws which may not be according to our way of thinking.
 Of course, we must be careful not to confuse submission with silence.
 Silence can express approval of a government's unethical practices.
-Silence is not necessarily a virtue when it overlooks evil.